ZhengdongWang/zhengdongwang.com/writing.md

 # Writing advice

-There's only one thing here.
-Why though?
+There's only one thing here because:

 * I'm not that good at writing.
 * I really like this one piece of advice, and I didn't want to distract from it.
 * I don't know how to generalize most writing advice people give me.
 When I get a comment like "make your argument clearer," I can only describe specifically how I'm going to do it for that argument only.